 What are TPE audits?

-As we explained here, according to CMS, Targeted Probe and Educate (TPE) audits are “designed to help providers and suppliers reduce claim denials and appeals through one-on-one help.”
-As explained here, probe audits target:
+As we explained in this guide, according to CMS, Targeted Probe and Educate (TPE) audits are “designed to help providers and suppliers reduce claim denials and appeals through one-on-one help.”
+As explained on this page, probe audits target:

 - “providers and suppliers who have high claim error rates or unusual billing practices, and